edunfelt/nand2tetris/README.md

 Different versions of this course have been taught at Harvard, Stanford, Chicago and 100+ universities and high schools all over the world.
 Both parts are currently available online for self-study through [coursera.org](https://www.coursera.org/learn/build-a-computer), and all course material and information can be found at [nand2tetris.org](https://www.nand2tetris.org/).

 These are my solutions to the course's six projects.
 I hope that it will help someone else taking the course, but please do not copy solutions - being stuck is part of learning and there is much to learn by overcoming problems and finding solutions on your own.
-Note that there are often several ways to solve a problem, and I am open to suggestions/questions! 👩‍💻
+Note that there are often several ways to solve a problem, and I am open to suggestions/questions!

+Emilia Dunfelt, 2019 👩‍💻

 ## Projects